isomerpages/csa-otcep/pages/2024 OTCEP Members (WIP).md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2024 speakers and panellists/Mr_Robert_M__Lee.png">
 </div>
-<p>Robert is a recognized authority in the industrial cybersecurity community.
+<p>Robert is a recognised authority in the industrial cybersecurity community.
 He is CEO and co-founder of Dragos, a global technology leader in cybersecurity for industrial controls systems (ICS)/operational technology (OT) environments.</p>
 <p>In addition, Robert serves on the Department of Energy's Electricity Advisory